Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 License information was derived automatically

-The yield on US 30 Year Bond Yield rose to 4.94% on July 23, 2025, marking a 0.02 percentage point increase from the previous session.
-Over the past month, the yield has edged up by 0.10 points and is 0.39 points higher than a year ago, according to over-the-counter interbank yield quotes for this government bond maturity.
-United States 30 Year Bond Yield - values, historical data, forecasts and news - updated on July of 2025.
+The yield on US 30 Year Bond Yield rose to 4.68% on September 12, 2025, marking a 0.02 percentage point increase from the previous session.
+Over the past month, the yield has fallen by 0.15 points, though it remains 0.70 points higher than a year ago, according to over-the-counter interbank yield quotes for this government bond maturity.
+United States 30 Year Bond Yield - values, historical data, forecasts and news - updated on September of 2025.

 The spread between 10–year and two–year U.S. Treasury bond yields reached a positive value of 0.49 percent in June 2025.
 The 10–year minus two–year Treasury bond spread is generally considered to be an advance warning of severe weakness in the stock market.
 Negative spreads occurred prior to the recession of the early 1990s, the tech-bubble crash in 2000–2001, and the financial crisis of 2007–2008.